 Still, letting sleepwalkers go about their merry, zombie-like way can pose a danger to them and others.
 To keep everyone safe, experts recommend gently turning a sleepwalker around and helping them get back to their bed.
-If they resists, stay with them to make sure they steers clear of harmful objects or situations.
+If they resist, stay with them to make sure they steer clear of harmful objects or situations.
 And if you have to wake them up, do it by making a loud noise instead of shaking or touching them.

 Though regular sleepwalking can pose health risks, doctors say that more often, it’s a harmless condition that tends to go away on its own.
 Still, there are plenty of things that you can do to lower the chances that you or a family member end up sleepwalking in the future:

 - Get enough sleep.
 Fatigue can lead to sleepwalking.
 Make sure you’re getting enough shuteye so that you don’t feel tired during the day.

 - Establish a relaxing bedtime routine.
 Whether it’s stretching, a soothing bath, or quietly reading a book, finding time to unwind can reduce sleepwalk-triggering stress.